In this article, I will be presenting to you a comprehensive list of DevOps Best Practices for Startups.

 7. Establish Some KPIs to Measure Success

 Why are you working on transitioning to Development and Operations?
 And how will you get to know if the transition is finally successful?
-Some specialists say that it is a good idea to answer these questions before using and implementing DevOps.
+Some specialists say that it is a good idea to answer these questions before using and implementing them.
 Moreover, DevOps should positively impact some of the significant KPI (Key Performance Indicators) you track for your business.

 8. Change Your Business Processes to match the process of Development Cadence